nov05/udacity-nd009t-capstone-starter/README.md

   * Machine learning in image processing has evolved significantly over the past few decades.
 Early approaches in the 1960s and 1970s relied on basic statistical methods and hand-crafted features to analyze images.
 In the 1990s, **support vector machines (SVMs)** and **k-nearest neighbors (k-NN)** became popular for tasks like image classification.

-    The real revolution came with the rise of deep learning in the 2010s, particularly through **convolutional neural networks (CNNs)**, pioneered by Yann LeCun in the late 1990s.
-AlexNet's win in the ImageNet competition in 2012 demonstrated the power of deep CNNs for large-scale image recognition, leading to a boom in deep learning research.
+    The real revolution came with the rise of deep learning in the 2010s, particularly through **convolutional neural networks (CNNs)**, pioneered by Yann LeCun in the late 1990s. **AlexNet**'s win in the ImageNet competition in 2012 demonstrated the power of deep CNNs for large-scale image recognition, leading to a boom in deep learning research.
 This was followed by more advanced models like **VGG**, **ResNet**, and **EfficientNet**.

     Today, transfer learning and pre-trained models are commonly used to tackle image processing tasks, significantly reducing the time and resources needed for training.
 Emerging techniques like **GANs (Generative Adversarial Networks)** are now being used for image generation and manipulation.
 The field continues to advance with innovations in architectures, optimization, and real-time image processing.